jquery/learn.jquery.com/pages/irc-help.md

 ## Etiquette

-Unlike a lot of *other* channels, #jQuery is quite welcoming and friendly to newcomers, but we'd rather help you to help yourself than do your work for you.
-Keep in mind that users on the channel are volunteers who will happily find better things to do if you're rude or boring.
+Unlike some *other* channels, #jQuery is quite welcoming and friendly to newcomers, but we'd rather help you to help yourself than do your work for you.
+Keep in mind that users on the channel are volunteers who will happily find better things to do if you're rude or unable provide sufficient information to allow them to assist you..

 Here are some general points to help you get the most out of your #jQuery experience.